asengupta07/medilink/README.md

 2. You can clone our github repository into your local machine, open the root folder on VSCode and use the following commands:

    i.
 Cloning the repo:
-   Go to your terminal and paste the following code:
+   Go to your terminal and paste the following command:

    ```
    git clone https://github.com/asengupta07/medilink